ivichadriana/gantt_chart_generator/README.md

 # Generate a Gantt chart easily!

+No coding needed.
 Visualise your timelines in publication‑ready Gantt chart!
 I used this for my Ph.D. and everyone is welcome to use for any project.
+You only [need to have python installed in your computer](https://www.python.org/downloads/) and follow the isntructions below.

 ---
 #